We make what matters work.

 - We learn – we are curious, adaptable, and willing to teach what we know.

-Each individual’s development experience is customized to help participants reach their potential; no two participants will have the same experience or set of responsibilities.
+- Each individual’s development experience is customized to help participants reach their potential; no two participants will have the same experience or set of roles throughout the program.
+The majority of participants will work in multiple locations and businesses.

 Your career matters – and we’re here to make it work.
 Are you ready?

-Demonstrated leadership experience within campus and/or the community
+- Demonstrated ability to lead others within campus and/or community

-Transportation to and from the worksite and for incidental business travel is the responsibility of the intern; however, expenses for required and approved business travel (not including the worksite) will be reimbursed.
+- Transportation to and from the worksite and for incidental business travel is the responsibility of the participant; however, expenses for required and approved business travel (not including the worksite) will be reimbursed.

 We make what matters work.
 Everywhere you look—from the technology and machinery that surrounds us, to the critical services and infrastructure that we depend on every day—you’ll find one thing in common.
 It all relies on power.
 That’s why Eaton is dedicated to improving people’s lives and the environment with power management technologies that are more reliable, efficient, safe and sustainable.
 Because this is what matters.
 We are confident we can deliver on this promise because of the attributes that our employees embody.
 We’re ethical, passionate, accountable, efficient, transparent and we’re committed to learning.
 These values enable us to tackle some of the toughest challenges on the planet, never losing sight of what matters.